How To Measure Brand Equity?

 In this method, the current cost of recreating a brand is calculated using the current prices.
 This method is trying to eliminate the problems faced in the historical cost method.

 In the conversion method, brand equity can be measured by estimating the level of awareness that is required to be generated to get to the current sales level.
 This method is based on the conversion model, which considers the level of awareness in customers that will trigger further buying.
 The result will be used to estimate the cost that is needed to acquire new customers, which is actually the cost of brand equity.

 e) Customer Preference Method

-This method uses the brand awareness to calculate brand equity.
-The brand equity is calculated by observing the change in the market share when there is an increase in brand awareness.
+This method uses brand awareness to calculate brand equity.
+Brand equity is calculated by observing the change in the market share when there is an increase in brand awareness.